META-CMP/data/data/study search/database search/processed/preparation for abstract screening/README.md

 #### 3rd Step

 We created an empty new collection in Zotero.
 Next, we imported the ris-files of the student assistant one by one, and move them as a subcollection into the empty collection (drag and drop).
 Subsequently, we deleted the "merged_EL_GS_no_duplicates" collection (with items!) from Zotero.
 This procedure should ensure that Zotero would have resolved any "Key" conflicts between the original dataset and the ris-files from the student assistant.
-In a last step, we removed duplicated item directly in Zotero.
+In a last step, we removed duplicated items directly in Zotero.

 The total collection of duplicate free student ris-files is saved as `abstracts_from_URLs.ris` and `abstracts_from_URLs.csv` in the folder "retrieving missing or incomplete abstracts".